Emiliano1919/Who-do-I-bet-on-Insights-from-machine-learning-into-French-Trot-horse-racing/README.md

 # Who-do-I-bet-on-Insights-from-machine-learning-into-French-Trot-horse-racing

+**It's important to note that we cannot present the dataset that was provided to us in here, due to academic restrictions.**
 By Kevin Tawadros and Emiliano Jimenez Guadarrama, for the 2023 French Trot Horse Racing Competition of CANSSI Ontario.